IceBucket420/IceBucket420.github.io/README.md

 ## Features

-Goes over the features in my website.
+Goes over the features in our website.

 ### Existing Features
 - Feature 1- Navigation bar is implemented, this allows users to access differeent pages.